 Why Does My Basset Puppy Eat Poop?

 Some dog foods that are not as digestible in the stomach make the poop more “food like” and as a result, hound breeds like Bassets (that have a highly sensitive sense of smell) will think the poop is food and will often investigate, sniff &/or eat it.

-Most times this habit will go away over time as the puppy gets older (usually over 1 year old) but occasionally with some Bassets, it doesn’t.
+This is obviously an issue, but most times, this habit will go away over time as the puppy gets older (usually over 1 year old) but occasionally, with some Bassets, it doesn’t.

 There are ways to minimize the problem such as modifying your Basset puppy’s diet to include more digestible food.

 This can make the poop look and smell less like edible food.
 Some people also try putting pepper or some other mild irritant into the poop which may discourage the puppy from trying to eat it again.

 Can I Feed My Basset Hound Puppy Human Food?

 It’s not recommended to feed your Basset puppy basic human foods for a couple of reasons…

 1. Good quality dog food is designed to give your puppy the nutrients it needs to be healthy.

 Human food is obviously not optimized for dogs and in fact may have ingredients that can have a negative impact on your puppy’s health.